 For instance, you can have a certain portion of your regular paycheck go into a checking account to cover daily expenses and recurring bills (such as your mortgage payment and utility bills), while the remainder is automatically deposited into a savings account.

 If you’re interested in saving money in this manner, it’s a good idea to speak with whoever handles the payroll at your place of employment.
 Many banks have their own Direct Deposit Forms you can fill out and return to your employer as well.
-If you’re looking to split a direct deposit from a federal income tax refund, more information can be found on the IRS.gov website.

 As of May 2018, the Social Security Administration only supports direct deposit to a single account, but they recommend seeing if you can preauthorize your financial institution to transfer funds into your other bank accounts in order to accomplish a similar “split payment” approach.